Credit Cards Business Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Chase business credit card applications are often split into two parts: one for personal information and one for business information.
-Here’s what you typically have to include on your application:
+If you want to give your employees cards as well, you’ll need some of their personal information, too.

 Personal information